jameslovallo/ardi/README.md

 ## API

 Ardi uses an object-oriented API.
-To demonstrate the API, we'll be looking at code from the [TMDB demo component](/demos/tmdb).
+To demonstrate the API, we'll be looking at code from the <a is="app-link" href="/demos/tmdb">TMDB demo component</a>.

 <tmdb-trending></tmdb-trending>